antoniosfiala/UCL_Dissertation/README.md

-# UCL_Dissertation
-Yidai Yilu project.

-**Towards a systems-based understanding of international trade The role of infrastructure and distance in the case of the Belt and Road Initiative** _This dissertation is submitted in part requirement for the MSc Spatial Data Science and Visualisation in the Centre for Advanced Spatial Analysis, Bartlett Faculty of the Build Environment, UCL._
+# Towards a systems-based understanding of international trade
+**The role of infrastructure and distance in the case of the Belt and Road Initiative** _This dissertation is submitted in part requirement for the MSc Spatial Data Science and Visualisation in the Centre for Advanced Spatial Analysis, Bartlett Faculty of the Build Environment, UCL._